 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warrenville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Warrenville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Warrenville who work in office and administrative support (17.95%), management occupations (11.38%), and sales jobs (10.14%).
+Overall, Warrenville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Warrenville who work in office and administrative support (14.03%), management occupations (12.28%), and business and financial occupations (7.44%).

 Also of interest is that Warrenville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Warrenville in 2010 was $35,570, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $142,280 for a family of four.
+The per capita income in Warrenville in 2010 was $35,642, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $142,568 for a family of four.
 However, Warrenville contains both very wealthy and poor people as well.

 Warrenville is a very ethnically-diverse city.
 The people who call Warrenville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warrenville residents report their race to be White, followed by Black or African-American.
+The greatest number of Warrenville residents report their race to be White, followed by Asian.
 Warrenville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.84% of the city’s residents.
-Important ancestries of people in Warrenville include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 18.98% of the city’s residents.
+Important ancestries of people in Warrenville include German, Irish, Polish, Italian, and English.

 The most common language spoken in Warrenville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Vietnamese.